JulCesWhat/OnTheMap/README.md

 # Pre-work - *OnTheMap*

-**OnTheMap** is a tip calculator application for iOS.
+**OnTheMap** is a map application for iOS.

 Submitted by: **Cesar Whatley**

-Time spent: **3** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
+* [x] The app has a login view that accepts email and password strings from users, with a “Login” button.
+* [x] The app downloads the 100 most recent locations posted by students.
+* [x] The struct has an init() method that accepts a dictionary as an argument, or the struct conforms to the Codable protocol.
+* [x] The app gracefully handles a failure to download student locations.
+* [x] The table is sorted in order of most recent to oldest update.
+* [x] The app allows users to add a URL to be included with their location.
-* [x] Settings page to change the default tip percentage.
+* [x]
-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+The app provides a readily accessible "Submit" button that the user can tap to post the information to the server.
+* [x] An activity indicator is displayed during geocoding, and returns to normal state on completion.
+* [x] The app shows a placemark on a map via the geocoded response.
+The app zooms the map into an appropriate region.

 The following **additional** features are implemented: